monix/monix.io/_tut/docs/3x/eval/task.md

 //=> List(2, 4)
 ```

+Similar to `gather` there is also unordered version called `wanderUnordered`.

 **NOTE:** If you have the possibility, prefer explicitly using `Task` operators instead of
 those provided by Cats syntax.
 Their default implementations are derived from other
 methods and thus often much slower than optimized `Task` versions.